-This action can also be done by clicking the Set Up Profiler Set Up Profiler Se
+This action can also be done by clicking the Set Up Profiler of toolbar button.

 Compatibility note: This item replaces the Symbols... and Packages... buttons that used to be in the Code To Profile frame of the Profiler in LispWorks 7.0 and earlier releases.